 Grid reference SJ 960 694

 There is a tall fingerpost, signposted Gritstone Trail.
-Turn left here, follow the path to a wooden gate, then a second metal gate.
+Turn right here, follow the path to a wooden gate, then a second metal gate.
 You’ll notice the circular yellow sign with Gritstone Trail on it.

 Now you go through a wooden gate and follow the path around to the right, then to the left.
 Again, look for the yellow Gritstone Trail signs to guide you the right way, as you don’t want to end up in someone’s house!